Tomorrow-IO-API/tomorrow-map-spectrums/README.md

 1. Right click and save the spectrum PNG

 ### Contributors ###
-This project exists thanks to Elad Rahmin (@EladRahmin) and our engineers building [Hypercast](https://www.climacell.co/climacell/), the all-in-one weather dashboard allowing you to get the right information, generate invaluable insights, and drive actions.
+This project exists thanks to Elad Rahmin (@EladRahmin) and our engineers building our [Weather Intelligence Platform](https://www.tomorrow.io/), the all-in-one dashboard allowing you to get the right information, generate invaluable insights, and drive actions.

 ### License ###
 Licensed under the [MIT License](./LICENSE) license.